NREL/ampworks/docs/source/api/ampworks/gitt/index.rst

       :returns: * **start** (*int*) -- Indices where pulse starts were detected.
                 * **stop** (*int*) -- Indices where pulse stops were detected.

+      :raises ValueError: Invalid pulse_sign value, must be +1 or -1.
       :raises ValueError: Size mismatch: The number of detected pulse starts and stops do not agree.
 This typically occurs due to a missing rest.
 You will likely need to manually remove affected pulse(s).